What if I have bad credit and can’t balance transfer?

-Understanding balance transfer credit cards and bad credit
+Are there balance transfer credit cards for bad credit?

 Four things you can do if you're unable to get a balance transfer

 If your balance transfer application was declined or if you don't think you're eligible to apply yet, here are four other options you can consider to help pay down your debt and improve your credit score.

 Instead of applying for a credit card or balance transfer when you have bad credit, focus on repaying your debts and repairing your credit file first.
 Look at exactly how much you owe on your credit cards or other accounts and list out how much interest you're charged for each debt.
 You can then reorder the list and prioritise paying off your high interest debts first.
 Once you have an idea of how much you owe and how much you need to repay, you can start looking at your debt consolidation options.

 If your debt is making it hard to pay your credit card off on time, let your bank or credit card company know.
 They may be able to offer you a payment plan or some other options to help you pay down the debt.
 Over time, this could also help you improve your credit score and increase your chances of getting approved for other credit cards.

 If you're unable to apply for a balance transfer credit card, another option is to get a personal loan to consolidate your debts.
 There is a wide range of debt consolidation loans available, which can help you combine your debts on a single account.
 This means you'll only need to make one repayment per month and deal with one set of fees.
 Making these repayments on time can also help improve your credit score by showing that you are managing your debt responsibly.